alpanagoolab/dbmanager/README.md

 - Have access to Alexa Developer Account: https://developer.amazon.com/alexa
 - Create IAM roles to access RDS from Lambda to create a secure role: https://docs.aws.amazon.com/lambda/latest/dg/access-control-identity-based.html
 - Configure Endpoint and Alexa Skill Trigger: https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html#add-ask-trigger

+# Interaction Model

+The interaction model is a way in which the user is supposed to interact with your skill.

+Invocation Name.
+This is the name that the users use to invoke your skill.
+"my database manager"

+Intents.
+This is the specific action to be invoked.

+Utterances.
+A list of various things that a user can possibly say/utter to invoke an action/intent.
+"list my instances"
+"list my clusters"